gjz78910/Encoding/README.md

 Open the Encoding.py file on the IDE, and click 'Run'.

  - To adjust the running settings, change the codes according to the comments

+#### To change experiment settings:
+Change the codes following the comments in Encoding.py.